ankitapandit939/APC-INJECTION/README.md

 A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer.

-For more clear understanding think that _YOU OPEN CHROME AND SEARCH FOR YOUTUBE_
+For more clear understanding think that _YOU OPEN CHROME AND SEARCH FOR SPOTIFY_

-What happens next Youtube loads and you search/view a video on your feed
+What happens next SPOTIFY loads and you search/view a SONG on your feed

-how does this process happens i.e THREAD plays a major role
+how does this process happens ? for this process THREAD plays a major role

-One thread loads a webpage
+One thread loads a webpage(i.e SPOTIFY webpage)

-Another plays a video
+Another plays a plays the song.